-OTC derivatives offer flexibility in reducing risk exposure.
-For example, an electric utility can use OTC derivatives to hedge the risk of increases in fuel costs on the specific quantity of fuel it plans to purchase over a period of time so that its customers are protected against rate increases.
-OTC derivatives also help financial institutions hedge their exposure to credit risk, which then helps the financial institution expand their lending capabilities.
+Derivatives play an important role in the capital markets and broader economy, allowing businesses to manage and hedge risk.
+Companies in every state utilize derivatives as a key tool to protect against risks that are inherent to their businesses.
+For example, an electric utility can use derivatives to hedge the risk of increases in fuel costs on the specific quantity of fuel it plans to purchase over a period of time so that its customers are protected against rate increases.
+Derivatives also allow financial institutions to hedge their exposure to credit risk, which helps them expand their lending and investment capabilities.